JuliaStats/Distributions.jl/docs/src/matrix.md

 ## Common Interface

-Both distributions implement the same set of methods:
+All distributions implement the same set of methods:

 ```@docs
 size(::MatrixDistribution)